porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 **Jest** uses **jsdom**.
 It is not yet possible to render web components via jsdom.

-To ensure your tests dont fail, we provide mocks for every Porsche Design System Component.
+To ensure your tests don't fail, we provide mocks for every Porsche Design System component.
-They are distributed in the `@porsche-design-system/components-react/` so they dont have to be installed separately.
+They are distributed in the `@porsche-design-system/components-react` npm package.

 To consume the mocks you can set them up via your **setupTest.ts** file in your root folder and copy the following snippet into the setup file.

 ```
-setupTest.ts
+// setupTest.ts

 jest.mock('@porsche-design-system/components-react', () => {
-    return require('@porsche-design-system/components-react/mocks/all');
+    return require('@porsche-design-system/components-react/mocks');
 });
 ```
 You have to access the mocks in the Mock-Factory of the `jest.mock()` function.
 We have to use `require` because the mock factory doesn't allow otherwise.